thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 Wrapper functions on most exchanges are written in similar ways so other exchanges can be used as a referrence

-Alot of useful helper methods can be found in exchange.go, some examples are given below:
+Many helper functions defined in exchange.go can be useful when implementing wrapper functions.
+See examples below:

 ```go
 f.FormatExchangeCurrency(p, a) // Formats the currency pair to the style accepted by the exchange. p is the currency pair & a is the asset type